 (1) Personal property seized under a warrant is not to be sold at a price that is substantially below its fair value as determined by the Sheriff.

-(2) If by reason of subsection (1), the Sheriff is unable to sell property, the Sheriff is to serve the offender with a written notice advising the offender —
+(2) If by reason of subsection (1), the Sheriff is unable to sell property, the Sheriff is to serve the debtor with a written notice advising the debtor —

 (a) that the property is unable to be sold for a price that is not substantially below its fair value as determined by the Sheriff; and

-(b) that unless the offender pays the Sheriff the amount owed under the warrant and the enforcement fees, the property may be sold at any price.
+(b) that unless the debtor pays the Sheriff the amount owed under the warrant and the enforcement fees, the property may be sold at any price.

-(3) If within a reasonable time after an offender is served with such a notice, the amount owed under the warrant and the enforcement fees are not paid the property may be sold at any price.
+(3) If within a reasonable time after a debtor is served with such a notice, the amount owed under the warrant and the enforcement fees are not paid the property may be sold at any price.

 (4) Subsections (1) to (3) do not apply to personal property that is of a perishable nature.

+[Section 86 amended by No. 48 of 2012 s.
+43.]

 87. Sale passes good title: protection of Sheriff

-(1) If when any personal property is sold under a warrant the Sheriff has not received notice of a claim to the property or any interest in it from a person other than the offender —
+(1) If when any personal property is sold under a warrant the Sheriff has not received notice of a claim to the property or any interest in it from a person other than the debtor —

 (a) the purchaser of the property acquires a good title to it; and

-(b) the Sheriff is not liable to any person in respect of the sale of the property unless it is proved that the Sheriff had notice or, by making reasonable inquiries, might have ascertained, that the offender did not own or have any interest in the property.
+(b) the Sheriff is not liable to any person in respect of the sale of the property unless it is proved that the Sheriff had notice or, by making reasonable inquiries, might have ascertained, that the debtor did not own or have any interest in the property.

 (2) Subsection (1) does not affect the entitlement of a claimant to any remedy against a person, other than the Sheriff or the purchaser of the property, if the claimant proves that at the time of the sale of the property the claimant had a title to the property.

+[Section 87 amended by No. 48 of 2012 s.
+43.]

 Division 4 — Seizure and sale of land

 88. Warrant, effect of